Stereophonic (play): Broadway (2024–2025)

 In January 2024, it was announced the play would transfer to Broadway in early 2024 for a limited engagement.
 The show began previews on April 2, 2024, and officially opened on Broadway on April 19 at the John Golden Theatre.
 The production was scheduled to run until July 7, 2024 before being extended multiple times due to popular demand.
 The production received acclaim from critics, earning 5 wins and 13 nominations at the 77th Tony Awards.
 The show won Best Play, Best Performance by a Featured Actor in a Play (Will Brill), Best Direction of a Play (Daniel Aukin), Best Scenic Design of a Play (David Zinn), and Best Sound Design of a Play (Ryan Rumery).
 It tied with the jukebox musical Hell's Kitchen as the two most nominated shows at the ceremony.
 Stereophonic now holds the record for the most Tony nominations by a play, surpassing the record previously held by Slave Play.
 Sarah Pidgeon, Juliana Canfield, and Tom Pecinka departed the production on September 29 with Amy Forsyth, Rebecca Naomi Jones, and Benjamin Anthony Anderson replacing their respective roles as Diana, Holly, and Peter respectively.

 The production closed on January 12, 2025.

 West End (2025)

 In January 2025, it was announced that the show would transfer to the West End at the Duke of York’s Theatre, with performances scheduled to begin in May 2025.
 Eli Gelb, Andrew R. Butler, and Chris Stack are set to reprise their roles from the previous two productions.
-Joining the cast are Zachary Hart, Lucy Karczewski, Jack Riddiford and Nia Towle.
+Joining the cast were Zachary Hart, Lucy Karczewski, Jack Riddiford and Nia Towle.

 US Tour (2025–2026)

 A US tour is scheduled to begin in October 2025 at the Paramount Theatre in Seattle.
-It will also visit the Pantages Theatre in Los Angeles from December 9, 2025 to January 2, 2026.
+It will also visit the Pantages Theatre in Los Angeles from December 9, 2025 to January 2, 2026, and the CIBC Theatre in Chicago from January 27 to February 8, 2026.
+Performances in other US cities are scheduled through May 2026.